vabarbosa/tfjs-model-playground/review-text-generator/README.md

 - **{model\_path}** is the path to the model file
 - **{web\_asset\_dir}** is the directory to save the converted model files

+### Assets

+- `chars-array.json` - character mapping for the indices from the [probability array](https://github.com/IBM/MAX-Review-Text-Generator/blob/master/core/backend.py#L89) returned by the model